"What I came to learn over the years was that my ambitions were fake. They weren't ambition, they were insecurity, and there's a big distinction."

 He's eighteen.
 Broke.
 Estranged from his parents after dropping out of university.
 Sitting in a chicken shop with a 20p coin, his last money.

-The coin slips from his hand and falls into the crack of the seat.
-He shoves his hand in to retrieve it and finds a one pound coin.
-Then a realization: these seats are never cleaned in the cracks.
+The coin slips into the crack of the seat.
+He reaches in to retrieve it and finds a pound coin.
+Realization: the cracks never get cleaned.
 He works his way through the diner, fingers digging into vinyl.

 Total haul: 13 pounds and 40 pence.